-Visiting Yellowstone with Kids: How long should I spend in the park
+How many days in Yellowstone – How long should I spend in YNP

 Yellowstone is home to many animals, some of whom are easily seen during a visit, while others will remain elusive.
 Among those that call Yellowstone home are bison, moose, elk, bears, wolves, bighorn sheep, mule deer, coyote, pronghorn and marmot, to name but a few.

 During our time in the park we saw bison in both the Hayden and Lamar Valleys.
 Along the Madison River we were lucky enough to see elk both in the afternoon and early evenings, drinking along the river banks.
 We also spotted a young coyote another day, on our way back from Norris to Madison.

 However, a word of warning.
 Remember that all animals in Yellowstone are wild animals and are dangerous.
 Nor is Yellowstone a zoo.
 As you enter the park, you will receive a newsletter alongside your pass.
 Read it carefully, especially the section about wildlife safety.
 You are advised to stay 100 yards (91m) from bears and wolves, and 25 yards (23m) from all other animals.
 And if an animal moves towards you, you must also move to maintain the required separation distance.